Nitinbhai Patel

 Nitinbhai Ratilalbhai Patel (born 22 June 1956) is an Indian politician from Gujarat.
-He served as the Deputy Chief Minister of Gujarat from 5 August 2016 to 11 September 2021.
+He served as the 5th Deputy Chief Minister of Gujarat from 2016 to 2021 under late Vijay Rupani.
 He was formerly the Minister for Water Supply, Water Resources (excluding Kalpsar Division), Urban Development and Urban Housing.
 He was elected to the Gujarat Legislative Assembly from Mehsana in 2012 and 2017.

 Early life

 Nitinbhai Patel was born on 22 June 1956 in Visnagar.
 He studied till the second year of B. Com. and dropped out.
 Before entering politics, he worked in cotton and oil factories.
 He is an alumnus of Sarva Vidhyalaya Kelavani Mandal.